jagregory/abrash-zen-of-asm/src/chapter-14.md

 FarBranchByIndex  endp
 ```

-To carry this line of thought to its logical extreme, we could even preserve the states of the flags by executing a `pushf` before allocating the stack space, and then performing an `iret` rather than a far `ret` to branch to the target.
+To carry this line of thought to its logical extreme, we could even preserve the states of the flags by executing a `pushf`{.nasm} before allocating the stack space, and then performing an `iret`{.nasm} rather than a far `ret`{.nasm} to branch to the target.

 The sort of branching shown above is an example of how flexible the 8088's instruction set can be, especially if you're willing to use instructions in unusual ways, like hand-constructing far return addresses on the stack.
 This example certainly isn't ideal for most tasks... but it's available if you need the particular service it delivers.
 In truth, the only limit on the strange jobs the 8088 can be coaxed into doing is your creativity.
 Speed may sometimes be a problem with the 8088, but flexibility shouldn't be.

 ## Replacing `call` and `ret` With `jmp`

 Enough of far branches, already.
-Let's continue with some interesting ways to replace `call` and `ret` with `jmp`.
+Let's continue with some interesting ways to replace `call`{.nasm} and `ret`{.nasm} with `jmp`{.nasm}.

 Suppose that we've got a subroutine that's only called from one place in an entire program.
 That might be the case with a subroutine called through a call table from a central dispatch point, for example.
 Well, then, there's really no reason to call and return; instead, we can simply jump to the subroutine, and then jump back to the instruction after the call point, saving some cycles in the process.

 For example, consider the code in [Listing 14-2](#L1402), which is yet another modification of the printable character filtering program of [Listing 13-16](#L1316).
-The modification in [Listing 14-2](#L1402) is that the call to `IsPrintable` has been replaced with a jump to the subroutine, and the return from `IsPrintable` has been replaced with a second jump, this time to the instruction after the jump that invoked the subroutine.
+The modification in [Listing 14-2](#L1402) is that the call to `IsPrintable`{.nasm} has been replaced with a jump to the subroutine, and the return from `IsPrintable`{.nasm} has been replaced with a second jump, this time to the instruction after the jump that invoked the subroutine.

 That simple change cuts overall execution time to 3.09 ms, an improvement of more than 12%.
 Granted, part of the improvement is due to the use of short jumps, each of which reduces prefetching by 1 byte over normal jumps; when: